The Swimming Evolution – From Briefs To Jammers

-Additionally, while male swimmers of the 20th century crossed channels, completed marathons, and did open water swims in traditional briefs, male swimmers of the 21st century largely do the same in jammers and technical swimsuits.
-While FINA and every governing body in pool swimming have officially blessed the faster technical suits, the Marathon Swimmers Federation and most other open water swimming governing bodies have also accepted the faster jammers.
+Additionally, while male swimmers of the 20th century crossed channels, competed in marathon races, and did open water swims in traditional briefs, male swimmers of the 21st century largely do the same in jammers and tech suits.
+FINA and every governing body in pool swimming have officially approved the faster tech suits.
+Additionally, the Marathon Swimmers Federation and most other open water swimming governing bodies have also accepted the faster jammers as acceptable swimwear.

 Records have fallen and expectations are raised with the faster swimwear of the 21st century.